bfierz/bfierz.github.io/old-projects/old-projects.md

 ## Gravity Bound (2007)

+One part of my graduate program in Visual Computing was to delve into game programming.
+Back in 2007 Microsoft offered a new game development API called XNA for cross-platform game development on Windows and the Xbox 360 using C#.
+The was designed as a 3D split-screen multiplayer game similar to the 2D game ...
+Each player was controlling an oil blob with which he should collect points by eating little animals...
+As an additional challenge you could rotate the world, wich would make all the game items 'fall down'.
+The oil blobs however to stick themselves to the walls.
+The oil blob was simulated using a constrained-based soft-body concept, where the internals of the blob was built as a volumetric mesh.
+The simulation of several blobs was computationally challenging on the Xbox 360 as the SIMD units where not accessible through C#.
+The quality of the 3D content remained very limited as no one on our team seemed to be skilled enough for 3D modelling.

+Used technologies: *Visual Studio, C# (compact profile), XNA (D3D9), SVN*

+Used concepts: *Constrained-based soft-body simulation*

 ## Auto-vectorizer (2007)

 During my time as computer science student I attended a basic and an advanced